Juwelo UK: History

 Rocks & Co launched on 8 September 2008 and shared some of its resources with JML Direct TV, which included one of its EPG slots to the company.
 It wasn't until 1 February 2010, when Rocks & Co acquired a permanent slot from JML Direct TV, which resulted in the channel moving from Sky channel 642 to 666.

 The channels format initially was only fixed priced auctions and was heavily marketed as using 'no gimmicks'.
 However, a few months after the launch, this was changed to its current format due to its unpopular appeal and brought it in line with its main competitors; Gems TV and The Jewellery Channel.
 On 15 May 2018, Rocks and Co was renamed to Juwelo UK.

 Presenters

 When first launched, Rocks & Co was fronted by some of the former Gems TV presenters, including Victoria Burton and Caroline Lyndsay.
 Since then, other former presenters have fronted the channel, including John Scott, Stacey Ellis and others.

 John Scott returned to Rocks & Co. in November 2010.

 Relocation and restructuring of the company

-In December 2009, as part of Rocks & Co's move to their new location in Lemington Spa, all staff were made redundant and all places were offered to staff who could move with the company.
+In December 2009, as part of Rocks & Co's move to their new location in Leamington Spa, all staff were made redundant and all places were offered to staff who could move with the company.
 It was also announced that Rocks and Co were to leave the Sky platform.